gwilku/jscan-docs/general/getting_started.rst

 Getting Started
 ###############

+First and foremost, make sure you know what `OBD JScan`_ is.

 ************
 Installation
 ************
-You can install the JScan app via Apple Appstore or Google Play, free of charge.
+You can install the OBD JScan app via Apple Appstore or Google Play, free of charge.

 First steps & DEMO mode
 =======================